sjbylo/katacoda/introduction/run-pod-as-root/intro.md

 In this scenario you will learn why it's important that containers do not run as root.
-You will also learn how to relax the default policy so that containers can run as any user id, even root.
+You will also learn how to relax the default policy so that containers can run as any user ID, even root.

 This tutorial is divided into three parts.

-1. Introduction to
+1. Introduction to running containers as any user ID or root
-2.
-3.
+2. Containers don't run as root in OpenShift by default
+3. Allowing containers to run as any user or root
+4. Running containers with a specific user ID